 A resting and exercise radionuclide angiogram (RNA) is a type of nuclear medicine

 used to help show the tissue under study.
-In this test, doctors study the heart's
+In this test, healthcare providers study

-chambers in motion.
-This test can tell the doctor how well the heart pumps and how
+the heart's chambers in motion.
+This test can tell the provider how well the heart

-much blood it pumps with each heartbeat (called the ejection fraction) both during
+pumps and how much blood it pumps with each heartbeat both during exercise and at

-Your doctor injects a radioactive tracer (usually technetium) into an arm vein to
+Your healthcare provider injects a radioactive tracer into an arm vein.
+This is a

-An RNA test with rest and exercise is done so the doctor can assess the heart's function
+An RNA test with rest and exercise lets the healthcare provider assess the heart's

 muscle due to clogged heart arteries

-- Aneurysm (a weak area in the heart muscle)
+A weak area in the heart muscle (aneurysm)

 If a screening exam (such as an electrocardiogram or ECG) suggests some type of heart

-disease that needs to be explored further, a resting and exercise RNA may be done.
+disease that needs to be looked at further, a resting and exercise RNA may be done.

-There may be other reasons for your doctor to recommend resting and exercise RNA.
+There may be other reasons for your healthcare provider to advise a resting and exercise

 What are the risks of an RNA?